-STUDENT SENATE
+STUDENT GOVERNMENT

-Student Senate functions as the officially recognized governing structure of the student body at Mercy College of Ohio.
-All students, both land-based and online are members of the organization.
-Student Senate represents both the Toledo and Youngstown locations.
-Voting members of Student Senate consist of one chosen representative from each academic degree program and one representative from each officially recognized registered student organization.
-This includes online students (RN-BSN, Medical Imaging, Healthcare Administration and Health Information Technology).
+Student Government functions as the officially recognized governing structure of the student body at Mercy College of Ohio.
+All students, both land-based and online, are members of the organization.
+Student Government represents both the Toledo campus and Youngstown location.
+Voting members of Student Government consist of one chosen representative from each academic degree program and one representative from each officially registered student organization.
+This includes distance education students.

-The Executive Committee of the Student Senate has the following membership: President, Vice-President, Finance Director and Communications Director, which is elected by the entire student body.
-Elections are held annually at the beginning of fall semester.
-A budget has been assigned to Student Senate based on the amount of funding collected through the student activity fee, which was a recommendation from the 2014-2015 Student Senate.
-The Executive Committee of Student Senate votes on student activity fee allocation based on requests of all registered student organizations with oversight from the Director of Student Life/Student Senate Advisor.
+The Executive Committee of Student Government has the following membership: President, Vice President, Finance Director, and Communications Director, which are elected by the entire student body.
+Elections are held annually at the end of spring semester.
+A budget has been assigned to Student Government based on the amount of funding collected through the student activity fee, which was a recommendation from the 2014-2015 Student Government.
+Student Government representatives vote on student activity fee allocation based on requests of all registered student organizations with oversight from the Director of Student and Residence Life /Student Government Advisor.
 Policies and procedures are in place to ensure equitable funding of all college-sponsored student organizations.